PyVRP/PyVRP/docs/source/setup/benchmarking.rst

 * For the CVRP, we use `the X-instances of Uchoa <http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Vrp-Set-X.tgz>`_.

-To get both instance sets quickly, the following script can be used to download and unpack them:
+To get both instance sets quickly, the following shell script can be used to download and unpack them:

 .. code-block:: shell